yoris29/Github-Fetching/README.md

 # Github-Fetching
-- Allows you to search agithub account and display informations such as: profile picture, username, public repos, user type, number of followers and following.
+- Allows you to search a github account and display informations such as: profile picture, username, public repos, user type, number of followers and following.